davidclough/node/_documents/javascript-guide/javascript-guide.md

 <p>    Separation of business and UI</p>
 * So as to prepare for unit testing and UI behaviour testing it is in our interests not to mix logic with UI manipulation.
 Not sure how easy this is to do without ending up with convoluted code (may be very easy with a bit of practice) but should at least give it a go

+Ensure you use the function form when declaring a construction... otherwise .constructor property comes back anonymous.

 ### <a name="style-blocks"></a>Blocks
 As you will probably know, blocks in C-based languages are lines of code enclosed by braces.
 They are often used in association with some outer statement like a `for` or `if` statement but they can exist on their own and not associated with an outer statement.